multiversx/mx-template-devcontainers/README.md

 code "/tmp/test-workspace/"
 ```

-Then, in VSCode, launch the command `Dev Containers: Rebuild and Reopen in Container`, wait, then inspect the environment.
+Then, in VSCode, launch the command `Dev Containers: Rebuild and Reopen in Container`, wait, then inspect the environment (e.g. check version of `mxpy`, `rust`, build the sample smart contracts, verify output of rust-analyzer).

 ### Publish images